Raspberry Pi

 /etc – Configuration files

-The configuration files folder contains the settings of your system.
-This is where change happens when you fiddle with raspi-config.
-Some examples of its contents are hostnames, passwords, and networking files.
+The configuration files folder holds your system settings.
+This is what changes when you mess with raspi-config.
+You’ll find things like hostnames, passwords, and networking files in here.

 /home – User data